joshua-friede/semantic-similarity/README.md

 # semantic-similarity
 Final project for CS2230

-Command line program written in java to semantically analyze words in ebooks
+A Java command-line tool used to analyze the semantic usage of words in literature to understand their meanings and group similar words via k-means clustering

+"""
 -f "path/to/file.txt" specify path text file

 -v "w" returns the semantic descriptor vector for word w